kwaldenphd/python-structured-data/README.md

 ## Lab Goals

 This lab covers various methods for reading structured data into Python, focusing on `csv` and `json`.
 It covers other types of delimiters and escape characters.
-It also provides an overview of web APIs and how to construct an API call in Python.

 By the end of this lab, students will be able to:
 - Describe the structure and components of a `.csv` file
 - Read a `.csv` file into Python using the `csv` module and a `for` loop
 - Understand how to approach other types of delimited files
 - Understand how to work with escape characters when loading structured data
-- Read a JSON file file into Python using the `json` module
+- Read JSON data into Python using the `json` module

 ## Acknowledgements